 The definition of “combined income” is calculated by adding your adjusted gross income plus nontaxable interest income plus one-half of your Social Security benefits.

-For more information on the taxation of Social Security retirement benefits, visit Social Security online, for the Retirement Benefits Guide.
+For more information on the taxation of Social Security retirement benefits, visit our convenient information page, Social Security online, for the Retirement Benefits Guide.
 You also can get information from the IRS, including Publication 554, Tax Guide for Seniors, and the instructions for your Form 1040 federal income tax return.